heffeduan/SuperB-OWL-NFT/README.md

 # 🦉 The Superb Owl Club NFT ERC 721

-This repo holds the smart contract + samples of the NFL NFT artworks we created.
+This repo holds the smart contract + samples of the NFL NFT artworks I created.

 Enjoy 🦉